HynekPetrak/HynekPetrak/take_over_vcenter_670.md

-## Taking over VMware Vcenter 6.7.0
+## Taking over VMware Vcenter 6.7.0 or 7.0

 Chain of actions tested on `vCenter Appliance 6.7 Update 3 (6.7.0.40000).
 Intended for research or pentersters only.